-AQCODE: S1 This program will provide fund
+AQCODE: S1 This progr

 This program will provide funding for the elimination of hazards at rail-highway grade crossings, the rehabilitation of grade crossing surfaces, and the installation of protective warning devices for roadways both on and off the federal-aid system.
 Funding will also be provided for the traffic control items required during the construction work and the installation of advance warning signs and pavement markings at all highway-rail grade crossings.